Targeted killing by Israel: Controversies relating to the strategy of targeted killings

 The exact nature of the proof required by the Israelis for the killings is classified, as it involves clandestine military intelligence-oriented means and operational decisions.
-However all Mossad targeted killings must have the approval of the Prime Minister.
-Rather than being a part of a published justice system executed by lawyers and judges.
+All Mossad targeted killings must have the approval of the Prime Minister, rather than being a part of a published justice system executed by lawyers and judges.
 International law provides two distinct normative paradigms which govern targeted killings in situations of law enforcement and the conduct of hostilities.
 As a form of individualized or surgical warfare, the method of targeted killing requires a "microscopic" interpretation of the law regulating the conduct of hostilities which leads nuanced results reflecting the fundamental principles underlying international humanitarian law.
 Any targeted killing not directed against a legitimate military target remains subject to the law enforcement paradigm, which imposes extensive restraints on the practice and even under the paradigm of hostilities, no person can be lawfully liquidated without further considerations.